BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

     monitor <name>:
         <statement>*

 Defines a Scenic monitor, which runs in parallel with the simulation like a behavior.
-Monitors however cannot take actions, and instead can either :ref:`wait` or :ref:`terminate<terminate [when *boolean*]>` the simulation.
+Monitors however cannot take actions, and instead can either :ref:`wait` or :ref:`terminate` the simulation.
 For more information on monitors, see :ref:`dynamics`.

 .. _modularScenarioDef: